WTR-GITHUB/PYTHON_II_PART/Docker:-lesson-2:-MongoDB-on-Docker-practice..md

 This will pull the latest [official image](https://hub.docker.com/_/mongo/) from Docker Hub.
 Adding the -d flag will ensure that the Docker container runs as a background process, separate from the shell.
 The -p tag signifies the port that the container port is bound back to 27017.
 You can connect to MongoDB on localhost:27017.

 To change the port number, you can change the -p flag argument to 8000:27017 to use localhost:8000.
-You can also use the --port flag to mention the post.
+You can also use the --port flag to mention the port.
 Using the latest image helps you avoid version bumps.
 Execute this to run MongoDB on port 8000:

 ```
 docker run -d --name test-mongo mongo:latest --port 8000